TruDomes explain the changes to planning laws for temporary campsites

 Your choice of glamping unit needs to be easy to erect and dismantle.
 That rules out Shepherd’s Huts.
 Yurts are also a laborious option.
 A safari tent is a possibility, but geodomes are ideal for temporary sites.
 Their combination of enhanced comfort, all-weather strength, visual appeal and easy assembly/disassembly provides a hassle-free way to maximise your yield.

 TruDomes’ compact 4.4m dome is the perfect pop-up solution.
-It offers a generous 12.92 square metres of space, but no infrastructure or wooden base is required to install one – you just need to lay down a base sheet and it’s ready for fast assembly using aircraft-grade aluminium frames and PVC covers.
+It offers a generous 12.92 square metres of space.
+No infrastructure or wooden base is required to install one.
+You just need to lay down a base sheet and it’s ready for fast assembly using aircraft-grade aluminium frames and PVC covers.

 How much revenue could you generate from 60 days per year?